bitmovin/bitmovin-analytics-collector-ios/README.md

 use_frameworks!
 ```

-As of version 1.20.0, the possibility to include all available collectors at once was deprecated, as this would result in an incompatible
-dependency on both `BitmovinPlayer` v2 and v3.
-Instead, you will have to include all subspecs and specify the correct BitmovinPlayer version.
+As of v1.20.0 we support both Bitmovin v2 and v3 and thus had to change the default Podspec behavior.
+You now have to specify the correct Subspec referencing the correct player version.

 ### For Bitmovin Analytics Collector > 1.19.0